tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-23-how-to-respond-to-product-disasters-samsung-phones-dyn-servers.md

 >
 > “What Samsung should have done, very early on, was to share even its preliminary findings or thoughts” with U.S. regulators rather than pushing its own recall, said Stuart Statler, a former CPSC commissioner and independent product safety consultant in Mooresville, N.C.

 Big companies will almost never connect with readers through a personal voice.
-However, they can share an abundance of details and information &mdash; -- including actual thoughts &mdash; that shows what the company is doing on behalf of its users to solve the issue.
+However, they can share an abundance of details and information &mdash; including sharing actual thoughts &mdash; that shows what the company is doing on behalf of its users to solve the issue.
 It can let users peer behind the corporate curtain and get a sense of how much it's trying to address the problem.
 That's what Samsung needs to do to regain its consumer's trust.
-As well as start shipping some phones that don't explode.
+(As well as start shipping some phones that don't explode.)